 The most common illnesses we deal with include:

 Stomach upsets, whether caused by food or a bug

 Poisoning, both deliberate (so people can break into the house) or accidental (for example, eating a poisoned rat)

 We aim to treat most of these in our clinic on site.
 Having our own clinic has made the world of difference in the speed with which we can help the animals AND the costs!
 Now only really severe cases, animals needing xrays/scans and those needing constant supervision and bandage changes need to go to the vet in Durbanville.

 Sterilisation is our number one priority because the root cause of animal neglect is animal overpopulation.

-Dogs generally go into season from around 6 months old (cats at around 4 months) and can get pregnant during their first season.
+Dogs generally go into season from around 5 to 6 months old (cats at around 4 months) and can get pregnant during their first season.
 They are pregnant for around 2 months.

 Imagine a dog in front of you.
 She has 2 puppies.